 Prior to Weston, Erik started his career on an institutional bond sales and trading desk at Oppenheimer & Co.

 Erik graduated from Bentley University with a B.S. in Finance and is currently pursuing his CFP through Boston University’s Certificate of Financial Planning program and holds the FINRA series 66 license.

-Cristina Adams is a Relationship Manager with Fiduciary Wealth Partners.
+Cristina Adams is the Director of Operations and Technology at Fiduciary Wealth Partners.

 Before joining Fiduciary Wealth Partners, Cristina was a consultant at Envestnet Tamarac.
 At Envestnet, she was responsible for managing the implementation of Tamarac’s wealth management and consolidated investment reporting solutions for advisors and family offices.

 Prior to her time at Envestnet Tamarac, Cristina worked at State Street Corporation for four and a half years, holding various positions in the firms Wealth Management, Business Continuity and Global Services division.

 Cristina earned her BA at the University of Massachusetts at Amherst and is currently pursuing her M.B.A through the University of Southern New Hampshire.

 In her spare time, Cristina enjoys skiing and playing soccer.
 She played soccer for the NCAA Division 1 women’s program at The University of Massachusetts at Amherst, where she maintained a four year athletic scholarship while completing her BA.